Vuepic/vue-datepicker/docs/migration/from-v11.md

 - `import` statement is changed to named instead of default
 - Removed `onScroll` and `dpWrapMenuRef` exposed methods
 - In `action-row` slot, param `internalModelValue` is renamed to `modelValue`
+- In `time-picker` slot, exposed function `updateTime` parameters are changed
 - `noTz` property from `preset-dates` config array is removed
 - Removed props:
   - `position`